We Want Your Writing.

 Allyson Wuerth

 Allyson Wuerth is a writer, a high school English teacher, and the owner/curator of All My Unicorns, her kitschy vintage shop (www.etsy.com/shop/allmyunicorns).
-She has published poetry in Quarterly West, Cimarron Review, and several other journals.
+She has published poetry in Quarterly West, Cimarron Review, Pine Row Press, and several other journals.
 She received an MFA in Poetry from the University of Pittsburgh.
 She lives in Connecticut with her husband, children, and five adorable cats.

 About

 Allyson Wuerth is a writer, a high school English teacher, and the owner/curator of All My Unicorns, her kitschy vintage shop (www.etsy.com/shop/allmyunicorns).
-She has published poetry in Quarterly West, Cimarron Review, and several other journals.
+She has published poetry in Quarterly West, Cimarron Review, Pine Row Press, and several other journals.
 She received an MFA in Poetry from the University of Pittsburgh.
 She lives in Connecticut with her husband, children, and five adorable cats.